Hollywood Dream – The Ride: History

-In July 2006, Universal Studios Japan announced a 2007 proposed installation of a new roller coaster.
+In July 2006, Universal Studios Japan announced plans to install a new roller coaster in 2007.
 Although full details of the ride were not announced, officials stated that $50 million would be invested in the attraction.
 At the time this was the park's second-highest investment, following the $120 million The Amazing Adventures of Spider-Man ride.
 On 9 March 2007, after approximately eight months of construction, the park officially opened Hollywood Dream.

 In 2009, Universal Studios Florida opened the roller coaster Hollywood Rip Ride Rockit, which later permanently closed on August 18, 2025.
 Although this ride was manufactured by Maurer Söhne, and featured a different track layout, it was inspired by Hollywood Dream.
 Both rides use on-board audio systems allowing rider-selection of music.

 In 2013, Universal Studios Japan announced that from 15 March to 7 July they would be operating the ride with sections of the trains facing backwards, under the name Hollywood Dream – The Ride – Backdrop.
-As of September 2025, Backdrop is still an option in the park.
+Backdrop proved successful enough for Universal to keep Backdrop as a permanent option for the ride.

-In 2022, Universal Studios Japan announced that the ride will be rethemed to One Piece.
+In 2022, Universal Studios Japan announced that the ride would be rethemed to One Piece.
 When the coaster reopens, it'll be retitled to ONE PIECE x Hollywood Dream – The Ride: Departure!, as part of One Piece Premier Show 2022.